Toronto newcomer family: RRSP, childcare, or buying sooner?

 - OAS is often partial: if you arrive in Canada in your 30s, you may not reach 40 years of residency by 65, so treat full OAS as a stretch unless you verify your situation.

-This scenario is an educational model, not personal financial advice.
+This scenario is an educational planning example, not personal financial advice.
 It simplifies taxes, benefits, housing, and childcare rules so you can stress-test tradeoffs before making real decisions.

 Related scenarios